“Lingering diseases are still curable, those whose regard such diseases as incurable have not actually mastered the

 - Keep all of your appointments, as each visit builds upon the previous ones

 How your first visit works

 To treat any health imbalances, fine, sterile needles will be inserted at specific acupuncture points along the meridian pathways.
 Your acupuncturist will concentrate on acupuncture points related to specific organs, based on your unique issues and symptoms.
 Your acupuncturist may include other related therapies in your treatment plans, such as cupping, Gwa Sha or moxibustion.
-Herbal remedies are another important aspect of acupuncture and TCM, and it is important to understand and follow your practitioner's directions in order to get the most benefit from these treatments.
+Herbal remedies are another important aspect of acupuncture and TCM.
+It is important to understand and follow your practitioner's directions to get the most benefit from these treatments.

 Your role in the healing process

 Your actions are a key component of your treatment plan.
 Focusing on your health and committing to a healthy lifestyle are the best steps you can take for your well-being.
 Together, you and your acupuncturist at City Acupuncture can heal your imbalances and help you achieve harmony and balance.
 Even after your symptoms are resolved, acupuncture can help you maintain your health and possibly prevent future imbalances.
 The more you incorporate acupuncture and TCM into your life, the more you'll learn to nurture your body, mind and spirit.

 Acupuncture could be an instant fix in the first visit.